Temple Run: Legacy

+Imitators

 In the wake of Temple Run's success, other developers created games of a similar style, such as Temple Guns, Temple Jump, Piggy Run, Zombie Run and Pyramid Run.
 Imangi Studios co-founder Keith Shepherd found it flattering that developers were inspired by the game to create interesting games that make them unique.
 However, Shepard also found it frustrating when developers took exact gameplay, branding, and assets from their original game.
-This led to many of the copycat games from indie developer Anton Sinelnikov being removed from the App Store.
+This led to many of those games, including one from indie developer Anton Sinelnikov being removed from the App Store.